 The level of and changes in market rates of interest-and, as a result, these risks and uncertainties-are beyond our control.
 The dynamics among these risks and uncertainties are also challenging to assess and manage.
 For example, while an accommodative monetary policy may benefit us to some degree by spurring economic activity among our customers, such a policy may ultimately cause us more harm by inhibiting our ability to grow or sustain net interest income.
 A rising interest rate environment can pose different challenges, such as potentially slowing the demand for credit, increasing delinquencies and defaults, and reducing the values of our loans and fixed-income securities.
 Market volatility in interest rates, including the rate of change, can create particularly difficult conditions.
 Following a prolonged period in which the federal funds rate was stable or decreasing, the FRB increased this benchmark rate on a number of occasions during 2017 and 2018 and began to end its quantitative-easing program and reduce the size of its balance sheet.
 During 2019, however, the FRB reversed course and reduced the federal funds rate several times and, in March 2020, reduced the target range for the federal funds rate to zero to 0.25 percent.
-A meaningful rise in inflation during 2021 and through 2022 prompted the FRB to sharply increase the federal funds rate more than expected during 2022, and FRB officials have signaled that further increases are expected in 2023.
+A meaningful rise in inflation during 2021 and through 2022 prompted the FRB to sharply increase the federal funds rate more than expected.
+The federal funds target range reached 5.25-5.50% in 2023.
+However, FRB officials have signaled that decreases are likely for

+2024 and the markets expect a decrease of more than one percentage point by the end of 2024, based on the implied forward curve.
 Refer to the section titled Market Risk in the MD&A that follows and Note 21 to the Consolidated Financial Statements.